mandiant/PwnAuth/README.md

 ## Logging

 Logs are written to `/var/log/oauth` on your host system where docker is running.
 The `audit` log records all actions taken in the application and by whom.

+## Detection

+Detection can be quite difficult due to the limited amount of information on these applications that is exposed.
+In general the best bet is to hunt for specific scopes that would be suspicious (i.e. offline access, sending/reading of mail) as well as apps that have redirect URLs (the URL that receives the token) that are strange.
+This issue is further compounded by the large number of "legitimate" applications out there that request incredibly wide scopes.

+See my related repository of [hunting scripts, OAuthHunting](https://github.com/dmb2168/OAuthHunting)